LuccasHF/Body-Mass-Index-BMI-/README.md

-# Body-Mass-Index-BMI-
+👉 I made a simple and practice Body Mass Index to improve my skills.
-Just made a simple and practice Body Mass Index to improve my skills
+   (Using Python)